-At the time of writing a box of 12 bars was priced at £17.99 (£1.50 per bar) with 15% off their vegan protein products – find the most recent offers at The Protein Works on the link below.
+At the time of writing a box of 12 bars was priced at £17.99 (£1.50 per bar) with 15% off their vegan protein products – find the most recent offers at The Protein Works here.

 For us, £1.50 a bar is a reasonable price, and it’s cheaper per bar than most similar products.

 Nutritionally you’re getting the equivalent of a banana, a handful of nuts and some raisins in a small, convenient packet.
 It makes them quite a cost-effective option which is also non-perishable.